 She smiled in satisfaction.
 So, the more complicated the command, the more Breath it requires.

-She returned her Breath, then eyed her clothing, which was now completely grey.
-Out of curiosity, she tried Awakening the rope again.
-Doing so drew out a horrible amount of Breath, leaving her nearly dry, and gave her flashbacks to her time spent as a Drab.

-She quickly took the Breath back.
+She took back her Breath.
 As Vasher had indicated, drawing that much in didn’t cause her senses to be shocked, for it was a restoration back to a normal state for her.
 If she’d gone several days without that Breath, then drawn it in, she’d have been shocked by the power of it.
 A little like taking a first bite of something very flavorful.

+She eyed her clothing, which was now completely grey.
+Out of curiosity, she tried Awakening the rope again.
+Nothing happened.

 Now what? she thought.
 I wonder if there’s a way to get the rope to be more useful.
 Could she put the Breath into it now, then command it to hold something later?
 How would she even phrase that?

 “Hold things that I tell you to hold,” she Commanded.